animatevosian398/ms1_textiles-pt3/README.md

 2. Open the project folder and ensure the required files are in place.
 3. Launch `NEWMAP.html` in a browser to view the application.

-### Note: This version slices the full dataset of approximately 12,000 items to only 8,000.
+### Note: This version slices the full dataset of approximately 12,000 items to 5,000.
 You can edit the slice, or remove, depending on how many images/items you want to load.

 ## Authors